zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 follow the procedure explained below for IPv4 and IPv6

 For IPv4 addresses:
-  - If the subnet mask is /24 and the network address is for example is "1.2.3.0", remove the last digit (here '0') and revese the numbers and add a suffix :
+  - If the subnet mask is /24 and the network address is for example "1.2.3.0", remove the last digit (here '0') and reverse the numbers and add a suffix:
     "in-addr.arpa".
-The resulting is the "reverse zone" which is "3.2.1.in-addr.arpa".
+The result is the "reverse zone" which is "3.2.1.in-addr.arpa".
   - If the subnet mask is smaller that /24 such as /28, and the network address for example is "1.2.3.4", the reverse zone is obtained by reversing the IP address as it is and add the suffix such as "4.3.2.1.in-addr.arpa"